-Notes - The masking service on the Delphix Engine uses its memory to process database and file blocks. - Memory reservations are required for the Delphix VM.
-The performance of the Delphix Engine will be significantly impacted by the over-commitment of memory resources in the Hyper-V Server. - Reservations ensure that the Delphix Engine will not be forced to swap pages during times of memory pressure on the host.
+Requirements Notes 128 or higher GB vRAM (recommended) 64GB vRAM (minimum) The masking service on the Delphix Engine uses its memory to process database and file blocks.
+Memory reservations are required for the Delphix VM.
+The performance of the Delphix Engine will be significantly impacted by the over-commitment of memory resources in the Hyper-V Server.
+Reservations ensure that the Delphix Engine will not be forced to swap pages during times of memory pressure on the host.
 A swapped page will require orders of magnitude more time to be brought back to physical memory from the Hyper-V swap device.
+Memory for the Hyper-V Server to perform hypervisor activities must be set aside before assigning memory to Delphix and other VMs.
 Failure to ensure sufficient memory for the host can result in a hard memory state for all VMs on the host which will result in a block for memory allocations.